 Employee Provident Fund (EPF) is a retirement benefit scheme governed by Employee Provident Fund Organisation (EPFO).
 Both employer and employee contribute to the scheme throughout the tenure of the employment.
 The employee can withdraw the same during retirement.
-One can use a EPF calculator to estimate the corpus that they would accumulate at the time of retirement.
+Use PF calculator to estimate the maturity amount that that you will accumulate at the time of retirement.
 Scripbox's EPF calculator is available online and is free to use.

 What is an EPF Calculator?